 Primary Reasons Of Cancer In Bullmastiff Dog:

-One of the primary reasons of cancer in Bullmastiff dog is the mutation.
+One of the primary reasons for cancer in Bullmastiff dogs is mutation.
 The mutation of cells leads to the abnormal growth of cells in the body.
 Cancer is also known as neoplasia.
 It is not a single disease but a syndrome.

 In the primary reason, the genetic factor plays a key role.
 It may transfer from the parent dog to the puppy.

 Secondary Reasons Of Cancer In Bullmastiff Dog:

 Secondary reasons for cancer in Bullmastiff dogs are reasons other than genetic reasons.
 Cancer may develop in the Bullmastiff due to exposure to the herbicides.

 Exposure to dangerous chemicals or radiation may lead to cancer.
 Bullmastiff dogs may suffer from hemangiosarcoma, osteosarcoma, lymphoma, etc.